-If you have an open-ended tenancy agreement, you can generally terminate it with 3 months' notice.
-It does not matter how long you have been a tenant.
+If you have an open-ended tenancy agreement, you can generally terminate it with a 3-month notice period, regardless of how long you have been a tenant.

-You must give notice in writing.
-If you give notice of termination to the landlord no later than the 3rd working day of a month, this month already counts as part of the notice period.
+The notice must be provided in writing.
+If you submit your notice to the landlord by the 3rd working day of the month, that month will be included in the notice period.